Apple heads into choppy waters as new iPhone awaited

 | SAN FRANCISCO

-SAN FRANCISCO Apple Inc faces an unusual phenomenon when reporting earnings this time around: low expectations.
+SAN FRANCISCO Apple Inc (AAPL.O) faces an unusual phenomenon when reporting earnings this time around: low expectations.

 Few are expecting the world's most valuable technology company -- which surpasses Wall Street expectations with near regularity -- to deliver a bumper quarter once more on Tuesday.